tinyredinc/notes/real_estate/cofund_raif_ts.md

 ## Investment Period

-The Fund will invest the proceeds from the Placement as stated under "Investment Objective."
-This will occur between the Closing and the earliest of the 3.5-year anniversary of the Closing, with a potential extension of one year.
+The Fund will invest the proceeds from the Placement as outlined in the 'Investment Objective.'
+This investment will take place between the Closing date and the earliest of either the four-year anniversary of the Closing or a potential one-year extension.

 ## Transferability of Units